Insurance Coverage for Sleep Studies, Sleep Apnea and CPAP

 - 3-month rental, 4th-month purchase (many PPO insurances)

-- 10-month rental (most HMO insurance and some PPO insurances)
+- 10-month rental (most typical option - most HMO insurance and some PPO insurances)

 - 13-month rental (Medicare and other government insurance)